springzen/Kafka-Series/KafkaPresentationSlides.md

 # Kafka is able to:
 1. publish and subscribe to streams of records with excellent scalability and performance, which makes it suitable for company-wide use.
 2. durably store the streams, distributing data across multiple nodes for a highly available deployment.
-3. process data streams as they arrive, allowing you aggregating, creating windowing parameters, performing joins of data within a stream, etc.
+3. process data streams as they arrive, provide ways to aggregate messages, perform joins of data within a stream, etc.

 ---